Last Updated on December 31, 2025 by Maged kamel

 7- We will get the same value of Ix as estimated by using a horizontal strip, which is=bh^3/12.8- k^2x=Ix/A=bh^3/(12(0.50b*h))=h^2/6.

-How to get inertia for right-angle-Ix but at the CG?
+How to get the inertia for a right-angle Ix at the CG?

-This is the PDF used for the illustration of this post.
+This is the PDF file for the content in the post.